Facesitting

 Facesitting, also known as queening or kinging, is a sexual practice with one partner sitting over the other's face, sometimes allowing for oral–genital or oral–anal contact.
 The sitting partner may face in either direction.

-The position allows partners to mutually stimulate other erogenous zones with their hands.
-In sexual activity involving dominance and submission, facesitting can be a form of erotic humiliation.

 Components

 Facesitting is common among dominant and submissive individuals, for demonstrating superiority and for sexual gratification.
 The full-weight body-pressure, smothering, moisture, body odors, and darkness can be perceived as powerful sexual attractions or compulsions.
 The person sat upon may be in bondage, sexually submissive, or simply held down by the body-weight of the other person.
-In some cases, the submissive will consume the dominant's bodily waste(s) (urolagnia or coprophilia).
+In some cases, the submissive will consume the dominant's bodily wastes or be subjected to the dominant's flatulence.
+While the dominant is sitting on the submissive, the submissive might also lick their anus.
+In facesitting, the dominant may defecate on the submissive's face.
+Often, the dominant will flatuate on the submissive, which is often perceived as a sexual attraction.